 In 2018, fewer than 5,000 wild spring Chinook and less than 1,000 wild winter steelhead made it back to the river.
 This represents just one to two percent of the historic populations that once returned to spawn in the system’s cold, forested streams like the Molalla, Santiam and McKenzie Rivers.

-Willamette salmon and steelhead face a high probability of disappearing forever with a ninety-nine percent chance of local extinction in some tributaries.
+Willamette salmon and steelhead face a high probability of disappearing forever with a ninety-nine percent chance of local extinction in some tributaries by 2040.
 Without drastic action now, we will lose these icons of our landscapes and northwest heritage forever.

 Key problems caused by dams: